When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-If you see the WordPress icon on the browser menu (as the above screen shot shows), then the site has been built with WordPress.
+If the WordPress icon shows up on your browser menu (as the above screen shot shows), then the site has been built with WordPress.

 To learn more, go here: